Ashish58/Pricing-Template/README.md

 #Pricing-Template
-It is an overview of dummy-ecommerce website using HTML &amp; CSS
+It is an overview of pricing template website using HTML &amp; CSS